A RATIONAL FUNCTION is a quotient of polynomials. It will look like this:

 3. What happens to the value of y when x is very large?

 If x is a very large positive number, then y will be a very small positive number.
-This means that when we are at the extreme right end
+This means that at the extreme right end of the x-axis,

-of the x-axis, the height of the graph -- the value of y -- will be very close to the x-axis, and on the positive side:
+the height of the graph -- the value of y -- will be very close to the

 4. Where is the singularity of this function?